 For the majority of divorce cases and child custody matters in Texas, the judge will listen to arguments and make a decision on the case.
-Otherwise known as bench trials, these are the norm, but are divorces tried by a
+Otherwise known as bench trials, these are the norm, but are divorces tried by a jury in Texas?

 While jury trials are uncommon for family law cases they are allowed in limited situations.
 Depending on the facts of your case and the issues at hand, it may be in your best interest to have a jury hear your case instead of just a family court judge.